jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 self.x/self.y
             )

-* I no longer need the first assertRaises_ and remove it from the test because it is now part of the loop
+* I no longer need the first assertRaises_ and remove it from the test because it is now part of the while_ loop

   .. code-block:: python